swarmlab-hybrid/docs/README.md

 2. Edit modules/*

-3.You can use a local build first to try out your changes
+3. You can use a local build first to try out your changes

 >
 > ./build-local.sh